International Track Association: Athletics competition

 These records, like all those recorded by the openly-professional ITA athletes, would never be ratified as world records by the world governing body for track and field at the time, the International Amateur Athletic Federation, because they were achieved by professional athletes in competitions IAAF did not sanction.

-The attraction to the athletes of the ITA was not only the prize money but also the freedom to pursue other commercial opportunities, like endoresement advertising, that were denied to them if they stayed an amateur.
+The attraction to the athletes of the ITA was not only the prize money but also the freedom to pursue other commercial opportunities, like endorsement advertising, that were denied to them if they stayed an amateur.